 You can find culture throughout EG in our:

-The following concepts are being considered to be installed in Children of Peace Park:
+The concept to be installed at Children of Peace Park is described below:

 Holding Hope by Kyle Thornley